ConduitIO/conduit/docs/processors.md

-## Adding and configuring a transform
+## Adding and configuring a processor

 Processors are created through the `/processors` endpoint.
 Here's an example: